Reason for the Event

 This year we are offering a family package deal for a combination of 5k and 10k distances.
 If you purchase this, register yourself, then email to firstname.lastname@example.org the names, birthdays and event each other family member will be participating in and I will manually register.

 This is a family friendly event!
 You can enjoy the trail with your family.
-If you decide you want to do the 5k with your kids and then continue on to finish the 10k, we will have childcare meet you at the Northside Aid Station upon your 5k completion to get your kids and you can continue on your way.
-Or, if you prefer, you can enjoy the event kid free and take advantage of our $5 per child care.
+If you decide you want to participate in the event kid free, take advantage of our $5 per child childcare!

 This event is also great if you are interested in racing!
-Come run a lot of the same trail many longer distance races use including Rio Del Lago, UROC, Way Too Cool and many more!
+Come run a lot of the same trail many longer distance races use including Western States, FLUT, Way Too Cool and many more!

 The half marathon course heads out to Cool and goes down the scenic, 3 mile stretch of Western States down to No Hands Bridge.
 Then, you begin your ascent back up to Cool via Training Hill (AKA K2), 1000 feet climb in 0.9 mile.
 After reaching the top of K2, the rest of the course is relatively flat with small rolling hills and a mix of single and wider track.
 A lot of the second half of the course is out in the open so if it is hot, be sure to plan accordingly.
 No bikes or pets.
 Participants with baby strollers/joggers are requested to start in the back.